yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62X')

     1. Ensure you have enabled the camera sensors which you have connected to SK-EVM.
-Refer `this <../../linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.html#enabling-camera-sensors>`__ to know the list of camera modules supported and how to enable the sensor overlays for them.
+Refer :ref:`this <enabling-camera-sensors>` to know the list of camera modules supported and how to enable the sensor overlays for them.

     2. To launch the Live Camera demo, click on the `Live Camera` button on the left panel.